JiyuuuHuuu/JiyuuuHuuu.github.io/_pages/about.md

   - /about.html
 ---

-I started my Ph.D. at UIUC working with [Ram](https://ramalagappan.github.io/) and [Aishwarya](https://aishwaryaganesan.github.io/) in 2023.
-My area of interest is distributed and storage systems. \
+I started my Ph.D. at UIUC advised by [Ram](https://ramalagappan.github.io/) and [Aishwarya](https://aishwaryaganesan.github.io/) in 2023.
+My area of interest is operating systems, distributed systems, and storage systems. \
 \
-Before joining UIUC as a Ph.D., I finished my undergraduate also at UIUC working with Prof. [Indranil Gupta](https://indy.cs.illinois.edu/), and got a master's degree from CMU with Prof. [Rashmi Vinayak](https://www.cs.cmu.edu/~rvinayak/).
+Before joining UIUC as a Ph.D., I finished my undergraduate also at UIUC working with Prof. [Indranil Gupta](https://indy.cs.illinois.edu/), and master's degree at CMU with Prof. [Rashmi Vinayak](https://www.cs.cmu.edu/~rvinayak/).